martinasalis/Terraform_project/README.md

 ssh -i '<YOUR KEY NAME>.pem' ubuntu@<PUBLIC DNS>
 ```

-8. Start Hadoop and Spark cluster by inseting this commands (one by one):
+8. Start Hadoop and Spark cluster by inserting these commands (one by one):
 ```bash
 hdfs namenode -format
 $HADOOP_HOME/sbin/start-dfs.sh